leechristensen/ghidra_markdown_docs/docs/Ghidra_12.0/ProgramGraphPlugin/ProgramGraph.md

 2. A new graph window is created

-To Graph Calls Using a specific model*,
+<a name="graph-calls-using-model"></a>To Graph Calls Using a specific model*,

 1. Select **Graph →  Calls Using Model →** &lt;***a Call Model***&gt;
 2. Select one of
   - Isolated Entry Model
   - Multiple Entry Model
   - Overlapped Code Model
   - Partitioned Code Model
 3. A new graph window is created